Portfolio Requirements

 Stage Properties

-Sketchbooks, drafting, prop drawings, examples of your painting, scene painting, renderings or designs, woodworking skills or construction, metalworking, mold making, sculpture, soft good skills (sewing or upholstery), as well as items you have built: furniture, masks, puppets, costumes, craft pieces and examples of craftsmanship.
+Sketchbooks, drafting, prop drawings.
+Examples of painting, scene painting, renderings or designs, woodworking skills or construction, metalworking, mold making, sculpture, soft good skills (sewing or upholstery).
+Items built by the applicant: furniture, masks, puppets, costumes, craft pieces and examples of craftsmanship.

 Wig & Makeup Design